Skip to content

 Async

-In reactive applications, managing asynchronous operations like DataStore requests, fetching player thumbnails, or HTTP calls can be complicated.
-You have to track loading states, handle potential errors, and ensure that if a user changes their input quickly, the application doesn't render an outdated, delayed response.
+In reactive applications, asynchronous operations like DataStore requests, fetching player thumbnails, or HTTP calls take work to manage.
+You have to track loading states, handle errors, and ensure that if a user changes their input quickly, the application doesn't render an outdated, delayed response.

-Flux.async solves this by wrapping yielding operations in a secure, reactive container.
+Flux.async wraps yielding operations in a reactive container.
 If you are familiar with SolidJS, this is the equivalent of createResource.

 Creating an Async Node

-2. Initial Value (Optional): A starting value to hold in the state before the very first fetch completes.
+3. Initial Value (Optional): A starting value to hold in .data before the very first fetch completes.

 luau